Supervisor/superlance/docs/index.rst

     child processes, and restarts them when they exceed a configured maximum size.

+:command:`timemon`
+    This plugin is meant to be used as a supervisor event listener, subscribed to ``TICK_*`` events.
+It restart process every N hours or days

 :command:`crashmailbatch`
     Similar to :command:`crashmail`, :command:`crashmailbatch` sends email
     alerts when processes die unexpectedly.
 The difference is that all alerts